 On October 23, 2017, the Company entered into a Purchase and Assumption Agreement to sell certain assets and liabilities associated with two branch locations in the Austin metropolitan market.
-On January 1, 2018, the Company completed the sale of these assets and liabilities to Horizon Bank, SSB (the "buyer"), resulting in a \$33,557 cash settlement payment to the buyer during the three months ended March 31, 2018, which included the repayment of a \$1,000 deposit liability recorded within other liabilities as of December 31, 2017, and the recognition of a \$355 gain on the sale reported in other non-interest income for the six months ended June 30, 2018.
-The associated assets and liabilities are included in branch assets and liabilities held for sale as of December 31, 2017.
+The associated assets and liabilities were included in branch assets and liabilities held for sale as of December 31, 2017.
+On January 1, 2018, the Company completed the sale of these assets and liabilities to Horizon Bank, SSB ("Horizon"), resulting in a \$33,557 cash settlement payment to Horizon during the three months ended March 31, 2018, which included the repayment of a \$1,000 deposit liability recorded within other liabilities as of December 31, 2017, and the recognition of a \$355 gain on the sale reported in other non-interest income for the nine months ended September 30, 2018.
 The completion of this sale resulted in the Company exiting the Austin metropolitan market.